codeware-sthlm/nx-plugins/README.md

 ## What about `yarn` and `pnpm`?

 Nx has great support for package managers.
 You can get started with the package manager you love the most.
+For example

 ```sh
 yarn create nx-payload